mrfdev/CMI/README.md

 Basically, these are the easiest steps to use any of these files.

 - Backup your existing data, clone your live-server, and change the port of it.
 Then remove certain things like Discord or Voting plugins.
 Then in CMI's config.yml set the Maintenance to true, and in the server.properties file turn on whitelist.
 - Get the file you want, and go through it for the reasons you believe you need it.
 Either specifically copy/paste something from it to your existing file.
 Or just completely replace it.
-This really 100% depends on the file in question and why you want to use any of the files we offer on this repository.
 - Start your cloned server, and test.
 Does all the old stuff still work as expected, are the changes you've made working?
 - If everything is fine (otherwise fix it), then make those changes to your live server.
+- If everything is fine, turn off maintenance and invite your testers/players.
-- There may be extra instructions
+- There may be extra instructions, depending on which file you're trying to use.

 **TLDR;** Get the file you want, use it (partially), test it all first.

 ## :four_leaf_clover: What version?